What is an entrepreneur?

 - investors, etc.

-You can even use your own funds to finance your business start-up project, as is often the case for micro-entrepreneurs.
+It is even possible to use your own funds to finance your business creation project, as is often the case for micro-entrepreneurs.

-How much does it cost to become an entrepreneur?
+How much should you budget to become an entrepreneur?

 To become an entrepreneur, you need to anticipate the cost of setting up a business.
-This varies according to the nature of your business and the legal status you choose:
+It varies depending on the nature of your activity and the legal status you choose:

 -

-micro-business: the formalities for setting up a business are free, regardless of the nature of your activity;
+Micro-entreprise (sole trader): the creation formalities are free, regardless of the nature of your activity.

 -